 RACE is Social!
 Digital marketing is not just about your website

 Digital marketing today is not just about your website, and in fact it never has been, partnering with other sites and "swimming with the fishes" has always been important.

 But today, the popularity of participation in social media with web users means that how to reach, interact, convert and maintain ongoing engagement of customers through social networks is vital to the success of a brand.
 At each step in RACE you need to think how social media can help achieve your goals and how you can measure the effectiveness of social media.

 RACE is integrated

 Digital channels always work best when they're integrated with other channels, so remember that where appropriate, digital channels should be combined with the traditional offline media and channels.
 The most important aspects of integration are first using traditional media to raise awareness of the value of the online presences and drive visitors to the website(s) at the Reach and Engage stages.
 Second, at the Convert and Engage steps stage customers may prefer to interact with customer representatives as part of the buying or customer service process.

-So that’s an introduction to the Smart Insight RACE framework.
+So that's an introduction to the Smart Insight RACE framework.
 We hope you find it useful when you're planning and managing digital marketing!

 We devised RACE since we wanted to develop our own approach for improving digital marketing and we feel Step 2 is more about initial interactions with a brand and in step 4, customer engagement is a longer-term process.

 Through 15 years of advising marketers through my books and training I've found that, after time has passed, all that often remains from the course as a takeaway is a framework on which to hang future actions.
 C'est la vie!
 But busy people seem to like frameworks and mnemonics to structure their actions.
 To help digital marketers structure their thoughts, over the years I've created or been involved with these frameworks too - I hope you find they're useful - that's what we aim for - to make marketing life simpler and more profitable.